Connect your SQL Server to Azure Arc

 To use a specific name for Azure Arc enabled Server instead of default host name, users can add the name for Azure Arc enabled Server in Server Name.

 Select the SQL Server edition and license type you are using on this machine.
-Please note that some Arc-enabled SQL Server features are only available for SQL Servers with Software Assurance (Paid) or with Azure pay-as-you-go.
+Some Arc-enabled SQL Server features are only available for SQL Servers with Software Assurance (Paid) or with Azure pay-as-you-go.
 For more information, review Manage SQL Server license type.

 Specify the SQL Server instance(s) you want to exclude from registering (if you have multiple instances installed on the server).
 Separate each excluded instance by a space.